 4. Register a Domain Name: Hand-in-hand with protecting your trademarks, most new business should secure rights in a domain name that matches their proposed business’s name that has also been cleared as a trademark.

 5. Select a Business Structure: When beginning a business, you must decide what form of business entity to establish.
 Your form of business determines the type of taxes you have to pay as well as potentially providing you with an important legal shield against personal liability for the business’s obligations.
 The most common forms of business are the sole proprietorship, partnership, corporation, S corporation, and Limited Liability Company (LLC).
+A great option to form your LLC is Inc Authority’s Free LLC.
+It’s highly recommended.
 Once you have decided on the form of your entity, organize it with the relevant state agency or hire a company or law firm to do so for you.

 6. Choose Your Business Location: If you are opening a brick and mortar store, now is the time to choose your business’s location.
 In doing so, always keep in mind how will I drive traffic to my store?
 If you will operate a business that is exclusively online, its physical location is of less consequence.

 7. Get a Tax ID Number: A federal tax identification number, or employer identification number (EIN), acts like a social security number and is required for corporations and LLCs that will have employees.
 Also, contact your state’s taxation department to learn if a state tax identification number is required in your state.

 8. Register for State & Local Taxes: Conduct research in the state in which the business will be located to determine what state and local taxes will need to be paid.
 Typically, this will include state income tax for the business, sales taxes, as applicable, and unemployment taxes if you intend on hiring employees.
 Check with your state and local authorities to determine those taxes that will need to be paid.